tesseract-olap/tesseract-ui/packages/cube-audit/README.md

 The `auditServer` function accepts an url `string` or an [`AxiosRequestConfig`](https://github.com/axios/axios#request-config) object.
 Optionally, it supports a second parameter for a callback function that is run for each cube with the resulting issues; setting this parameter will also run each cube one after another instead of in parallel.
 The `result` of the audit is an object you can interpret easily to do other actions.

+### Error: "JavaScript heap out of memory"

+You might find a cube that has one or many levels with thousands or millions of members.
+In these cases is highly probable you will run out of memory, because V8's memory usage is by default limited to around 1.7GB.
+To increase this limit, set the environment variable `NODE_OPTIONS="--max_old_space_size=10000"` (where 10000 would mean 10GB, change accordingly), and run the script again.

 ## Annotations

 ### Cube